MO-class small guard ship

-The MO (МО, an initialism for Малый охотник; nickname Мошка) is a class of naval boats produced before and during World War II for the Soviet Navy and NKVD Border Troops.
+The MO (МО, an initialism for Малый охотник; nickname Мошка) is a class of naval boats produced before and during World War II for the Soviet Navy and the NKVD Border Troops.
 Their primary function originally was anti-submarine warfare.
 During the war they carried out many additional roles from supporting landing operations to escorting convoys.
 Over 350 boats were built.

 Background

 In early 1930s, the main focus of Soviet shipbuilding was building small patrol ships and boats with various duties.
 Among them, a large part consisted of submarine hunter boats.
 The MO class was the first Soviet built submarine hunter boat class, with the abbreviation meaning "Small Hunter".
 Unlike torpedo boats, MO boats had no torpedo weapons, but instead had depth charge racks.

 Design history

 MO-1, MO-2 and MO-3 types

-The lead ship of the class was a 51 t border patrol boat PK-139, which was given the class designation of MO-1 in 1935.
+The lead ship of the class was the 51 t border patrol boat PK-139, which was given the class designation of MO-1 in 1935.
 The production series was a slightly faster boat, given the designation MO-2.
 Some 27 to 36 boats of this class were built in 1935–1936.
 A slightly modified MO-3 was in limited production resulting in four boats built.